Dental Emergency in Winchester VA

 Contact Us Right Away

-If you are experiencing any of these types of dental emergencies, call Apple Blossom Dentistry at (540) 667-3267 to schedule an appointment as soon as possible.
+If you are experiencing any of these types of dental emergencies and family dentistry needs, call Apple Blossom Dentistry at (540) 667-3267 to schedule an appointment as soon as possible.
 We do have an emergency protocol and will try to assist your immediate needs.
 Dr. Haynie is experienced in dental emergencies and procedures to help relieve the pain and prevent further problems from happening.